 Group C Script

-Job Status
+Job Status [

 As you know, Enron has been conducting a strategic business review.
-Unfortunately, you are working at a non-core business unit or function.
+Unfortunately, as you probably know, you are working at a non-core business unit or function.
 This determination makes it difficult to define your employment prospects.
-Near term, your role and contributions are important to the orderly close of commercial interests, projects or output.
-Your contributions and efforts will remain important to Enron and we want to identify, to the extent possible, what you may anticipate for the orderly execution of your responsibilities.
-You will remain actively engaged and employed by Enron for the foreseeable future.
-As your business unit ceases operation or your job functions are consummated, you will be subject to a termination notice.
-This period looks like thirty to ninety days in duration.
-It is our expectation that you will continue to be a valuable contributor during this period.
-Appropriate to your efforts, we will offer you certain consideration, as we wind down our commercial activities, functions, and projects.
+Over the next 30-90 days, we will be working to [find a buyer for your business] [wind down your business] [wind down your function].
+In the interim, you will remain actively engaged and employed by Enron through this transition times. for the foreseeable future. [fuure dates if known]

+Should a buyer be found, it is possible that you would continue to perform your current duties under new ownership.
+If your business unit ceases operation or your job functions are eliminated, you will be subject to a termination notice.
+We regret the uncertainty this creates.
+Appropriate to your efforts, we will offer you certain consideration, as and if we wind down or sell our commercial activities, functions, and projects.
+[Your supervisors will be keeping you informed as this process moves forward.]

 What Do I Get?